 One of the study interventions is a moderate physical activity program.
 Because this intervention is unlikely to be of any additional benefit to older adults who are already physically active, only sedentary adults will be eligible for enrollment in the study.
-Sedentary status is defined as having spent less than 20 minutes a week getting regular exercise over the previous month and reporting less than 125 min/week of moderate physical activity based on the modified 18-item CHAMPS questionnaire.
+Sedentary status is defined as having spent less than 20 minutes a week getting regular exercise over the previous month.